The Best Time to Put Up Your Christmas Tree

 With an artificial tree, there’s no need to worry about disposing of dried and shed needles after the Christmas feast is over.
 It allows the family to enjoy the holiday décor, even after New Year.

 Many people, however, say that the best time to put up a Christmas tree depends on one’s family tradition.
 Some put up the tree as early as November, while others wait until the last minute.

-Setting up the tree is not just about making the home all jazzed up for Christmas.
-It’s about creating happy memories that lasts long after the holidays are over.
+Setting up the tree is not just about sprucing up your home for Christmas.
+It’s about creating happy, long-lasting memories after the holidays are over.